Reading progress: 0 percent

 Gender Panic: The Women Who Rocked the Rules

-Public reactions to women in early rock ‘n’ roll often centered on moral panic.
+Public reactions to women in early rock and roll often centered on moral panic.
 Clothing, movement, confidence, and vocal intensity were scrutinized in ways that male performers rarely faced on the same terms.
-Rock ‘n’ roll did not create those double standards, but it exposed them.
-"As one of the first women to really play hard rock & roll."
+Rock and roll did not create those double standards, but it made them easier to see.

 From Jukebox to Movement: How Rock Built a Generation